MalakaGL/HackerNewUpdater/ReadMe.txt

 news_feed.py                    - The main Python script
 ReadMe.txt                      - This file.
-Instructions on how to install and use HackerNewsUpdater conf-sample                     - Configuration file for the script
+Instructions on how to install and use HackerNewsUpdater conf-sample                     - Configuration file for the script scheduler.sh					- Update the script according git repository and restart the script when it is updated in the repository. git_pull.sh						- Create pull requests to git repository check_script.sh					- Check whether the script is running.

 CONFIGURATION